useradd myuser

 Additional software

-The Package management will tell you how, as well as be an overall good starting point for other things.
+The Package management will tell you how to manage repos, as well as be an overall good starting point for other things.